-The first cash distribution from asset sales proposal in respect of the liquidation of Beijing Dan Yao Property Company Limited ("Dan Yao"), which was submitted by the receivers of Dan Yao, was approved in the sixth creditors meeting of Dan Yao on 25 January 2011.
-According to the proposal, 40% of the debts due to the creditors of Dan Yao will be settled and therefore, the Group will be able to receive approximately RMB27,126,000 (approximately HK\$32,293,000) in this time.
-The remaining debts due to the Group may also possibly be partially settled.
+Up to 31 December 2011, the first cash distribution from asset sales proposal in respect of the liquidation of Beijing Dan Yao Property Company Limited ("Dan Yao") was completed.
+The Group is entitled to receive approximately RMB27,126,000 (approximately HK\$32,210,000) this time.
+At present, the relevant procedures for the transfer of the above mentioned amount from Beijing to the Group are being processed.

-It is expected that in the year 2011, the transfer of the title of Dan Yao's property and the cash distribution from asset sales in respect of Dan Yao's liquidation will be completed.
+It is expected that in the year of 2012, the final distribution of Dan Yao's liquidation will be realized, the Group also has an opportunity to recover part of the debts.